On the Interpolation Effect of Score Smoothing in Diffusion Models: Related works

-\paragraph{Generalization in DMs.} Several works have noted the transition from generalization to memorization behaviors in DMs when the model capacity increases relatively to the training set size \citep{gu2023memorization, yi2023generalization, carlini2023extracting, kadkhodaie2024generalization, li2024understanding} or when the training loss is sufficiently low \citep{buchanan2025edge}.
-Using tools from statistical physics, \citet{biroli2024dynamical} showed that the transition to memorization occurs in the crucial regime where $t$ is small relative to the training set sparsity, which is also the focus of our study.
+Several works have noted the transition from generalization to memorization behaviors in DMs when the model capacity increases relatively to the training set size \citep{gu2023memorization, yi2023generalization, carlini2023extracting, kadkhodaie2024generalization, li2024understanding, buchanan2026edge}. \citet{kadkhodaie2024generalization} also show that deep NN denoisers are inductively biased toward geometry-adaptive representations in image generation settings.
+Using tools from statistical physics, \citet{biroli2024dynamical} showed that the transition to memorization occurs in the crucial regime where $t$ is small relative to the training set sparsity, which is also the focus of our study. \citet{vastola2025generalization} points out that the variance in the denoising score matching loss contributes to generalization and provide asymptotic analyses of its behavior under linear and neural tangent kernel (NTK) models, while \citet{bertrand2026closed} emphasizes the importance of limited model capacity.
+Several papers including \citet{kamb2024analytic, niedoba2025towards, lukoianov2026locality} emphasize the importance of locality inductive biases and image dataset statistics in promoting generalization behaviors in image generation.
+Concurrent efforts by \citet{ye2026provable, zhang2025generalization, zhang2026generalization, li2026understanding} also reveal that the generalization-to-memorization transition can be reflected in the size of the NN needed to represent the score function as well as the structure of the learned internal representation.